Carrera-Dev-Consulting/wan/CONTRIBUTING.md

 Congratulations :tada::tada: Thank you :sparkles:!!

-Once your PR is merged, your contributions will be publicly visible on the [Zombie NomNom Deployment!!](https://consulting.gxldcptrick.dev/zombie-nomnom-2d/).
+Once your PR is merged, your contributions will be publicly visible on the [Wan Deployment!!](https://consulting.gxldcptrick.dev/wan/).

 If you would like to do more it is greatly appreciated!!